adamnoor/stack_builder/README.md

 - The “budget” column must contain the sum of the salaries associated with all of the players from the row and must not exceed 50000
 - The “projection” column must contain the sum of the projections associated with all of the players from the row.
 - The “ratio” column must contain the sum of the ratios associated with all of the players from the row.
-- Each group of nine players must be a unique combination (not permutation)